-The current default rule throughout the United States is that you must collect sales tax on Internet sales to customers in those states where your business has a “physical presence.”
-The physical-presence rule is based on a 1992 United States Supreme Court decision, Quill Corp. v.
-North Dakota, that addressed the obligations of mail-order businesses to collect sales tax on out-of-state sales; the decision has been extended to include online retailers.
-Generally speaking, a physical presence means such things as:
+The current default rule throughout the United States is that you must collect sales tax on Internet sales to customers in those states where your business has a physical presence.
+The physical presence rule is based on a 1992 United States Supreme Court decision, Quill Corp. v.
+North Dakota, that addressed the obligations of mail order businesses to collect sales tax on out-of-state sales; the decision has been extended to include online retailers.
+Generally speaking, a physical presence means having:

-As you might expect, the corollary to the physical-presence rule is that, if you do not have a physical presence in the state, you generally are not required to collect sales tax for an Internet-based sale to someone in that state.
+The corollary to the physical presence rule is that, if you do not have a physical presence in the state, you are not required to collect sales tax for an Internet-based sale to someone in that state.
 However, Missouri has special rules that apply to certain larger Internet retailers that make them subject to sales tax laws even without a physical presence in the state (see Missouri’s Amazon law, below).

-Example 1: You are operating solely out of a store in Tacoma, Washington and make a sale to a customer in Independence, Missouri—a state where your business has no physical presence: You are not required to collect sales tax from the Independence customer.
+Example 1: You are an online retailer located in Tacoma, Washington and make a sale through your website to a customer in Independence, Missouri—a state where your business has no physical presence: You are not required to collect sales tax from the Independence customer.
 (There is an exception to this example if you are a large seller with substantial sales in Missouri; see below.)

-Example 2: You are operating solely out of an office in Columbia, Missouri and make a sale to a customer in Saint Louis, Missouri: You are required to collect sales tax from the Saint Louis customer.
+Example 2: You are an online retailer located in an office in Columbia, Missouri and make a sale through your websiteto a customer in Saint Louis, Missouri: You are required to collect sales tax from the Saint Louis customer.

 Example 3: After several years of operating solely out of a store in Tacoma, Washington, you open a one-room satellite office just outside of Kansas City, Missouri—a state where previously you had no physical presence.
-A day later, you make a sale to a customer in Springfield, Missouri: You are required to collect sales tax from the Springfield customer.
+A day later, you make a sale through your website to a customer in Springfield, Missouri: You are required to collect sales tax from the Springfield customer.

 Some items sold via the Internet to Missouri customers may be exempt from sales tax under Missouri law.
 For example, RSMo Section 144.030.22 states that farm machinery and equipment used exclusively for agricultural purposes are exempt from sales tax.
-For further information on most tax-exempt items, you can consult RSMo Section 144.030 generally; or, as a more readable option, review the standards published by the Missouri Department of Revenue (DOR) as 12 CSR 10-110, “Sales/Use Tax — Exemptions.” (“CSR” stands for “Code of State Regulations;” the Regulations are prepared by state agencies to interpret and explain the state’s laws.)
+For further information on most tax-exempt items, you can consult RSMo Section 144.030 generally.
+As a more readable option, review the standards published by the Missouri Department of Revenue (DOR) as 12 CSR 10-110, “Sales/Use Tax — Exemptions.” (“CSR” stands for “Code of State Regulations;” the Regulations are prepared by state agencies to interpret and explain the state’s laws.)

-In cases where the online retailer does not have to collect sales tax, it is the customer’s responsibility to pay the tax—in which case it is known not as a sales tax but, rather, a “use tax.”
+In cases where the online retailer does not have to collect sales tax, it is the customer’s responsibility to pay the tax—in which case it is known not as a sales tax but, rather, a use tax.
 More information is available on a Missouri DORwebpage covering both sales tax and use tax.
 As the webpage’s section on the use tax states, “Missouri cannot require out-of-state companies that do not have nexus or a ‘direct connection’ with the state to collect and remit use tax.
 If an out-of-state seller does not collect use tax from the purchaser, the purchaser is responsible for remitting the use tax to Missouri.”
 Also, the DOR publishes a very detailed set of use tax regulations as 12 CSR 10-4.005 through 12 CSR 10-4.634.